Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Infantry <a name="Infantry"></a>
 <div>

-A specific subset of Troops.
+A specific subset of troops.

 **Units in this category:**